 With the summer holiday season well and truly upon us, it often feels as though there isn’t a single beach left on the island that’s not packed (even with social distancing measures in place).
-But we’re not ones to shy away from new discoveries, and the curious My Cyprus Insider team has discovered some real gems away from the more commercial strips.
+But we never shy away from new discoveries, and the curious My Cyprus Insider team has discovered some real gems beyond the more commercial strips.

 1. Alaminos Beach (Secret Paradise Beach), Mazotos

 Located along the coastline from Larnaca to Kiti, you wouldn’t know this organized beach even existed if you didn’t take the time to explore this more rugged and quiet part of the Larnaca coastline.
 A real hit with families, there are plenty of sunbeds and umbrellas on hand, as well as a van offering refreshments and basic toasted sandwiches.
 And while the waters in the wider area as a whole can get a little choppy, the great thing here is that the actual bay is sheltered and the shallow waters usually remain quite calm, making for the perfect kiddy playground!